Juand0014/nest-base/README.md

 ## How to configure this project to your needs?

-1. Clonar el repositorio
+1. Clone this repo
-2. Ejecutar
+2. Install dependencies

     ```
     yarn install
     ```

-3. Tener nest CLI instalado
+3. Install NestJS CLI

     ```
     npm i -g @nestjs/cli
     ```

-4. Crear la imagen de la db
+4. Build the docker image

     ```
     docker-compose up --build
     ```

-5. Levantar la base de datos
+5. Run the docker container

     ```
     docker-compose up -d
     ```

-6. Clonar el __.env.template__ y renombrarlo a __.env__
+6. Create the __.env__ file

-7. Llenar las variables de entorno definidas en el archivo __.env__
+7. Fill the __.env__ file with the environment variables

-8. Ejecutar la aplicacion en dev
+8. Run the project in dev mode
     ```
     yarn start:dev
     ```